silshack/inls161fall2016/_posts/2016-09-28-branching-and-merging.md

 # Comparing and Merging

 To compare your changes with what you had before, make sure all your changes are committed with `git status` (If they're not committed they'll follow you around from branch to branch).
 Then `git chekcout master` and view your development site.
 You should see the old version of the site after a refresh.
 If everything looks good, you can `git merge testing` to merge your `testing` commits into `master`.
-Then a final refresh should show that your master branch looks like testing did!
+Then a final refresh of your `c9users.io` should show that your master branch looks like testing did!

+Remember: whatever branch you're on will be what jekyll will serve at c9users.io.
+But only commits that are on the `master` branch and get pushed to github.com will show up on github.io.

-If they did, and you like them, you can merge them back into the `master` branch and then they will be live on your site when you push them up to GitHub.
+If you like yourt changes, you can push them up to GitHub.
 Go ahead and `git push origin master` and view them on your live github site.

-If you want to kill the preview, press `CTRL+C` in the SSH terminal where jekyll is running.
+If you want to kill the preview, press `CTRL+C` in the terminal where jekyll is running.

 # Roll back a change